BalanceBalls/nekot/README.md

-# NEKOT tui README
+# NEKOT TUI README

 A terminal util for chatting with LLMs.
-Shout out to BalanceBalls for the name!

 ## Features
  * **Support for OpenAI compatible APIs** (ChatGPT, Mistral, Ollama, LMStudio, and more)